xitrum-framework/scalive/README.rst

 when the process is started by `SBT <http://www.scala-sbt.org/>`_), Scalive must solve the problem in the "case by case" style.

-Currently, Scalive only supports:
+Currently, Scalive only supports these process types:

-* Single class loader process (normal standalone JVM process, like `Play <http://www.playframework.com/>`_ or
+* Process with only one class loader (normal standalone JVM process, like `Play <http://www.playframework.com/>`_ or
   `Xitrum <http://ngocdaothanh.github.io/xitrum/>`_).
-* SBT.
+* Process started by SBT ``run``.

 If your process/class loader is not supported, please `create an issue <https://github.com/ngocdaothanh/scalive/issues>`_.